agarwalvipin/open_cfa/LOS/FRA/CFAI/Module 2.md

   * **Simple vs. Complex Capital Structure:**

-      * A company has a **simple** capital structure if it only has common stock and non-convertible debt/preferred stock. [cite: 81]
+      * A company has a **simple** capital structure if it only has common stock and non-convertible debt/preferred stock.
-      * It has a **complex** capital structure if it has potentially dilutive securities outstanding—like stock options, warrants, or convertible bonds/preferred stock—that could turn into common shares and dilute the ownership of existing shareholders. [cite: 81]
+      * It has a **complex** capital structure if it has potentially dilutive securities outstanding—like stock options, warrants, or convertible bonds/preferred stock—that could turn into common shares and dilute the ownership of existing shareholders.

   * **Basic EPS:** This is the straightforward calculation for all companies.

-      * **Formula:** `(Net Income - Preferred Dividends) / Weighted Average Number of Common Shares Outstanding` [cite: 82]
+      * **Formula:** `(Net Income - Preferred Dividends) / Weighted Average Number of Common Shares Outstanding`
       * The numerator is the income available to common shareholders.
 Preferred dividends are subtracted because they are paid before common shareholders get anything.
       * The denominator is the average number of shares that were outstanding during the period, weighted by the time they were outstanding.

   * **Diluted EPS:** This is a "what-if," more conservative measure required for companies with complex capital structures.

-      * **Concept:** It calculates EPS as if all dilutive securities were exercised or converted into common shares. [cite: 81] By definition, **Diluted EPS ≤ Basic EPS**.
+      * **Concept:** It calculates EPS as if all dilutive securities were exercised or converted into common shares.
+By definition, **Diluted EPS ≤ Basic EPS**.
-      * **Antidilutive Securities:** If the conversion of a security would *increase* EPS (e.g., if the interest saved on converting a bond is higher than the EPS dilution), that security is "antidilutive" and is ignored in the calculation of Diluted EPS. [cite: 89]
+      * **Antidilutive Securities:** If the conversion of a security would *increase* EPS (e.g., if the interest saved on converting a bond is higher than the EPS dilution), that security is "antidilutive" and is ignored in the calculation of Diluted EPS.

   * **CFA Exam Tip:** You must know the Basic EPS formula.
 For Diluted EPS, the exam is more likely to test your conceptual understanding (what it represents, which securities are dilutive, the effect on the numerator/denominator) than complex calculations.
 For example, converting a bond adds the after-tax interest expense back to the numerator and adds the new shares to the denominator.